 You can also be asked to explain your project architecture.

 In any case, you should be able to explain your project clearly.
-You should start with explaining what is your project/product about (mean what it does), giving some use case examples is good to start with.
+It would be best if you started by explaining what is your project/product about (mean what it does), giving some use case examples is good to start with.

 After this, you need to explain your project’s high-level architecture for this you can use draw.io or any other tool.